 In addition, the Village of Medina has continued to improve and maintain our water infrastructure.
-A chlorinator at the Village of Medina water tank was also replaced in 2019.
+This past year the Village water tank had minor repairs completed to cut down on water loss.

 Other key items of maintenance include valve box repair and cleaning, exercising of valves, hydrant flushing and replacement of hydrants, servicing of regulators and repairing water main breaks.